 - See package insert for more complete information on potential side effects and interactions.

 Patients experiencing a confirmed increase in serum creatinine of greater than 0.4 mg/dL from baseline should be closely monitored for renal safety.
 Serum phosphorus in patients with or at risk for kidney impairment should also be monitored.
-Kidney impairment, including cases of acute kidney failure and Fanconi syndrome, has been reported in patients taking both cobicistat and Viread (tenofovir DF or TDF, also found in Truvada).
+Kidney impairment—including cases of acute kidney failure and Fanconi syndrome—has been reported in patients taking both cobicistat and Viread (tenofovir DF or TDF, also found in Truvada).
 When used with TDF, a baseline CrCl, urine glucose, and urine protein is needed; CrCl, urine glucose, and urine protein should be monitored regularly while taking Tybost-containing regimens.
 Observational cohort studies reported an association between some PIs (including darunavir, found in Prezista and Prezcobix, and lopinavir/ritonavir, brand name Kaletra) and an increased risk of cardiovascular (CV) events; however, this has not been observed with Reyataz (atazanavir, or ATV), found in Evotaz.
 Another observational cohort study of predominantly male participants found a lower rate of cardiovascular events in those receiving atazanavir-containing regimens compared with other regimens.
 Further study is needed.

 Potential Drug Interactions

-Cobicistat interacts with many drugs, because as a booster it inhibits liver enzymes involved in drug metabolism.
-Do not take with ergot derivatives, triazolam, oral midazolam, lurasidone, pimozide, Revatio, simvastatin, lovastatin, St. John’s wort, Viramune, alfuzosin, ranolazine, rifampin, dronedarone, or irinotecan.
-Do not take with colchicine if there is kidney or liver impairment.
+Erectile dysfunction drugs should not exceed 10 mg Cialis or 2.5 mg Levitra per 72 hours, or 25 mg Viagra per 48 hours.
+A lower dose of trazodone is recommended.
+Use with caution with bosentan, salmeterol, and immunosuppressants.
+Start metformin at lowest dose and titrate based on tolerability and clinical effect.
 Do not use with Olysio, Viekira Pak, or Zepatier.
 Can be used with Sovaldi, Daklinza (reduce Daklinza dose to 30 mg), or Harvoni (if TDF is not part of the HIV regimen).
 Monitor for tenofovir toxicities with Epclusa if TDF is part of the regimen.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.

 Evotaz is an alternative PI for first-time therapy in DHHS HIV treatment guidelines, and is one of two PIs that are co-formulated with the booster cobicistat (the other is Prezcobix).
-Since most people who take Reyataz must use it with a PK enhancer like cobicistat (Tybost) or ritonavir (Norvir), this formulation makes for greater convenience, one less pill, and one less co-pay.
+Since most people who take Reyataz must use it with a PK enhancer such as cobicistat (Tybost) or ritonavir (Norvir), this formulation makes for greater convenience; one less pill, and one less co-pay.
 Tybost is not an HIV medication.